delftswa/delftswa.github.io/chapter/main.md

 > We are building a framework for the future, not for the past.
 The
 > choices we make today are important; if we want to have the best Web
-> framework in 2 years, ready for real-time Web applications, supporting
+> framework in 2 years, ready for real-time web applications, supporting
 > many JVM languages, able to scale to ten of thousands of concurrent
 > users, we have to start now.
 >